 - In a large skillet over medium heat, brown the ground beef.
-While it’s browning, add in all of the spices, minced garlic and white onion and incorporate well with the beef
+While it’s browning, add in minced garlic and white onion and incorporate well with the beef

 - While it’s browning, add the green peppers, potatoes, salsa, green chiles, black olives and diced tomatoes to a large casserole dish

 - Once the beef is mostly browned, transfer it to a strainer and strain out all of the excess grease.
-Let it sit for a few minutes to ensure it’s all drained out
+Place back into the pan and mix in all of the spices and incorporate well

 - Remove from the oven and serve on a bed of greens like a taco salad, and/or top with avocado/guacamole, pico, shredded lettuce, more black olives, sliced jalapeno, sour cream (dairy-free version for paleo/Whole30)